-

 Eligibility

-- Only students living in the United States, who are 18 years of age and younger in grades 1 through 12 are eligible during 2021 and 2022.
+- Only students living in the United States who are in grades K through 12 are eligible.

-- Each submission must be original artwork created in the current school year by one student.
+- Each submission must be original artwork created during 2023 by one student.

 - Submitted artwork must present a county activity that shows how “Counties Matter” and inspired by the sentence “I love my county because…”